tannerkc/SearchEngine/README.md

 the database updates a click count and the search results are sorted by click count. <br><br>
 Hovering a link shows a "peak" into the site to save time.

-// The basis of this project was based on a tutorial but the project as a whole was created myself